 Dr. Tony Ammeter

-Interim Associate Provost for Outreach and Continuing Studies, Interim Dean of General Studies, and Associate Professor of Management and Management Information Systems: Provost/Vc for Academic Affairs
+Director of Outreach and Continuing Studies, Associate Provost, Dean of General Studies and Associate Professor of Management and Management Information Systems: Provost/Vc for Academic Affairs

 Tony Ammeter was named interim associate provost for Outreach and Continuing Studies in July of 2015.
 In this role, Dr. Ammeter's leadership responsibilities include regional campuses, summer school, online education, college and pre college special programs, and professional development and lifelong learning.
 He also serves as the interim Dean for the Bachelor of General Studies program and assists and advises the provost in a variety of academic matters.
 Dr. Ammeter holds a joint appointment as an Associate Professor of Management and Management Information Systems in the School of Business Administration.
 He received his PhD in Organization Science from The University of Texas at Austin.

 As the chief international officer of the university, Dr. Egiebor has oversight responsibility for several departments within the Office of Global Engagement.
 These include the Office of International Programs (OIP), the Intensive English Program (IEP), the Study Abroad Office (SAO), and the Japanese Supplementary School (JSS).
 Dr. Egiebor has over 30 years of involvement and leadership in international higher education, both as an administrator and as a faculty member.
 Dr. Egiebor is a registered professional engineer (P.E.) and a professor of chemical engineering.